FelixWurm/VOS-watch/README.md

 # VOS-watch

-This is a Program to track the dearture times of Buslines in Onsabrück from varios Stations.
+This is a Program to track the dearture times of BusLines in Onsabrück from varios Stations.

 ## Ideeen:
 - Tabelle für: